Periodisation: Myth and Reality

-Athletic shape and its criteria
+The athletic shape and its criteria

-Athletic shape is a state of optimal (best) readiness for sporting performance which is acquired under definite conditions in each big training cycle (annual, semi-annual) (Matveev L. P., 1977).
-The athletic shape as a whole represents harmonious unity of all components of the athlete's optimal readiness: physical, psychological, technical, and tactical.
+The athletic shape is a state of optimal (best) readiness for sporting performance which is acquired under definite conditions in each big training cycle (annual, semi-annual) (Matveev L. P., 1977).
+The athletic shape as a whole represents a harmonious unity of all components of the athlete's optimal readiness: physical, psychological, technical, and tactical.
 We can say that an athlete is in a state of athletic shape only when all these components are present.
 No matter how high an athlete's physical preparedness is and how perfect his technical and tactical skills are, he would not be able to demonstrate high performance in important competitions if the athlete does not have an adequate psychological preparedness.
-Therefore, athletic shape is characterized not only by the presence of various characteristics, but the harmonious ratio of the four parameters.
+Therefore, the athletic shape is characterized not only by the presence of various characteristics but the harmonious ratio of the four parameters.

 It is important to appreciate that the term optimal readiness is relative, in a sense it is part of a process of sporting perfection: it is correct (true) for each given cycle of athletic shape development only.
 As the athlete improves results, these optimum changes - athletic shape becomes different in qualitative and quantitative aspects.

 Real competition results are the main integral parameters of athletic shape.
-Only in sporting results we can see all aspects of the athlete's readiness for high performance.
+Only in sporting results, we can see all aspects of the athlete's readiness for high performance.
 However, results are a significant parameter of athletic shape only when they are demonstrated with a definite frequency in comparable conditions and are evaluated objectively.
 Selection of qualitative criteria of athletic shape has an important theoretical and practical meaning.
 In this regard, studies have shown that there are two groups of such criteria: progress criteria and stability criteria.